 Financial instruments which potentially subject the Organization to concentrations of credit risk include cash deposits and investments maintained in excess of Federal Deposit Insurance Corporation ("FDIC") and Securities Investor Protection Corporation ("SIPC") limits throughout the year.
-December 31, 2021, the Organization held deposits of approximately \$8,000 in excess of FDIC limit and no funds in excess of SIPC limit.
-At December 31, 2020, the Organization had no deposits in excess of FDIC limit and approximately \$900,000 in excess of SIPC insurance limit.
+At December 31, 2022 and 2021, the Organization held deposits of approximately \$257,000 and \$8,000 in excess of the insurance limit, respectively.